 Art and Its Markets

 Completion of this course will earn you credit equivalent to English 2000.
-Class is CxC (Communication across the Curriculum) approved, and students may apply credit earned in this class toward a CxC certification mentioned on their transcript (for more information, go to http://cxc.lsu.edu).
+Class is CxC (Communication across the Curriculum) approved, and students may apply credit earned in this class towards a CxC certification mentioned on their transcript (for more information, go to: http://cxc.lsu.edu).